 Art.
-9. The playoff format will be determined by the board each season.
+8. The playoff format will be determined by the League Commissioner in consultation with the Board.
 The possible choices are single-elimination, double-elimination, or round-robin formats.
 The choices will be made by the board - taking into consideration the advice of the commissioners of the according division.

 Art.
-10. Consolation games can be part of the post-season schedule.
+9. Consolation games can be part of the post-season schedule.
 Consolation games do not require two umpires but are otherwise considered playoff games, i.e. there is no time limit for consolation games, a winner must be determined, etc. Consolation games are considered "real" games for purposes of these rules.

 Art.
-11. League Championship:
+10. League Championship: